nmadd/AC3.3/homeworks/week03/README.md

 ## Bonus

-If you've gotten this far and still have time, try adding another form that let's the user input the title, genre, year, description and three actors for another movie.
+If you've gotten this far and still have time, try adding another form that lets the user input the title, genre, year, description and three actors for another movie.
 When the user hits the 'submit' button, use a `.submit()` handler that generates an HTML string and appends that after the last movie `<div>`.
 Hint: you might want to